xmihol00/visual_calc/README.md

 ``python3 final.py -prMC -prMSER -pr            `` - Plots all results as bar plot of Levenshtein distances.
 ``python3 final.py -e MSER_classifier           `` - Evaluates the classifier on augmented data set and plots a confusion matrix.
 ``python3 final.py -e custom_recursive_CNN      `` - Evaluates the recursive CNN on augmented data set and plots a bar plot of Levenshtein distances.
+``python3 final.py -eMC                         `` - Evaluates the recursive CNN on augmented and not augmented data sets and plots a bar plot of Levenshtein distances.
 ``python3 final.py -t custom_recursive_CNN      `` - Trains the recursive CNN on augmented data.

 ### Screenshots of the GUI